VHarisop/advDB/README.md

 server also keeps track of time separately with its own internal clock.
-Time handling and ticking is done using the `signal.alarm()` interface, by which the timer is set to cause an interrupt after `L` seconds. `L` is the specified timeout for price reduction / item discarding.
+Time handling and ticking is done using the `signal.alarm()` interface, by which the timer is set to cause an interrupt after `L` seconds. `L` is the specified timeout for price reduction / item discarding, and is retrieved from the item info file (defaults to `items.txt`).

 ### Time/Price sync
 While it may seem that such a scheme cannot enforce synchronized data, a